Carol Weiss King

-Carol Weiss King (24 August 1895 – 22 January 1952) was a well-known immigration lawyer, key founder of the International Juridical Association, and a founding member of the National Lawyers Guild in the United States.
+Carol Weiss King (24 August 1895 – 22 January 1952) was a well-known immigration lawyer, renowned for her advocacy in defending the civil rights of immigrants, key founder of the International Juridical Association, and a founding member of the National Lawyers Guild in the United States.
 Her left-leaning career spanned from the Palmer Raids to the McCarthy Era.

 Background

-Born August 24, 1895, Carol Weiss was the youngest child of Samuel William Weiss and Carrie Stix.
+Born on August 24, 1895, Carole Therese Weiss was the youngest child of Samuel William Weiss and Carrie Stix.
 Her father was a founder of the law firm of Frank and Weiss (1875–1880), then practiced alone (1880–1910).
 Her eldest brother, William S. Weiss, continued their father's firm until forced to stop by multiple sclerosis.
-Another older brother, Louis S. Weiss, also entered his father's first Frank and Weiss, which developed into today's Paul, Weiss, Rifkind, Wharton & Garrison.
+Another older brother, Louis S. Weiss, also entered his father's firm, which developed into Paul, Weiss, Rifkind, Wharton & Garrison.